slindj/DCS-ExportScripts/README.md

 This is based off of DCS-ExportScripts (https://github.com/s-d-a/DCS-ExportScripts/wiki).
 The main purpose is to make customized exports for DCS-Interface (https://github.com/charlestytler/streamdeck-dcs-interface) for use with an Elgato Stream Deck.

 Following module export luas have been modified.
-Applicable DCS-ExportScripts ID is in parentheses:
+Applicable DCS-ExportScripts ID is in parentheses.
+Due to the scope of the project, this is not the full list:
 - UH-60L Mod
   - Added a lot of stuff.
 See Wiki for details: https://github.com/asherao/DCS-ExportScripts/wiki/MH-60L
   - Added Streamdeck Profile: https://github.com/asherao/DCS-ExportScripts/blob/master/docu/StreamDeck%20Examples/MH-60L%20Mod%20by%20Bailey%20Release.streamDeckProfile